amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/single-host-setup.md

 ## Resetting all data

-If you need to restart from scratch, with no data in the caches or the database your best option is to run the `clear-all-dbs.py` script. _That script is highly destructive_ and will not ask for confirmation, use with care.
+If you need to restart from scratch, with no data in the database, the recommended option is to run the `clear-all-dbs.py` script. _That script is highly destructive_ and will not ask for confirmation, use with care.

-### Processes
+## Processes

 **NOTE** The following processes should be launched _in their own terminal_ (or terminal tab) from the `workflow-db-mock` directory.